Estimate Time5 min

 • Keep in mind that anyone can contribute to a 529 plan, not just the account owner.

-New in 2024, you can now roll assets from a 529 account into a beneficiary's Roth IRA, up to a lifetime limit of $35,000.8 To be eligible, though, you must have owned that 529 for at least 15 years before you perform the rollover, and any contributions made over the last 5 years (including any earnings on those contributions) are ineligible to be rolled over.
-Your rollover amount each year cannot exceed the annual Roth IRA contribution limit, which is $7,000 for 2024.
+As of 2024, you can transfer assets from a 529 account into a beneficiary's Roth IRA, up to a lifetime limit of $35,000.8 To be eligible, though, you must have owned that 529 for at least 15 years before you perform the transfer, and any contributions made over the last 5 years (including any earnings on those contributions) are ineligible to be transferred.
+Your transfer amount each year cannot exceed the annual Roth IRA contribution limit, which is $7,000 for both 2024 and 2025.
 Additionally, the Roth IRA has to be owned by the beneficiary of the 529 plan.
-As this legislation is new, it's best to seek advice from a tax or financial professional before transferring any assets.
+Consider seeking advice from a tax or financial professional before transferring any assets.

 Save and invest for college